Friday, November 4, 2011

 It's not hard to see the overall total potentially facing our city would have been in excess of $1 billion.
 This is a problem that faces the whole country in terms of risk."

-Parker opined on repairing heritage bldgs, but the greater need would be to make ordinary bldgs safe!
-All those unreinforced, masonry bldgs with loose parapets, gables, unsecured walls needed fixing.
+Parker opined on repairing heritage buildings, but the greater need would be to make ordinary buildings safe!
+All those unreinforced masonry buildings with loose parapets, loose gables & unsecured walls needed fixing.

-Parker omitted other costs: What cost the Feb 22 Killer Quake dead & injured?
+Parker omitted other costs: What cost the quake-dead & quake-injured?
 What cost to traumatized, grieving families?
-What cost memorial services for quake dead?
-What cost post quake CBD & suburban demolitions?
-What cost pre-quake purchase of CBD bldgs from bankrupt developer Henderson?
-The latter had used ratepayers' money.
-What cost repair / replacement of post quake Christchurch infrastructure?
+What cost memorial services for quake-dead?
+What cost CBD-demolitions & suburban-demolitions?
+What cost pre-quake purchase of CBD buildings from bankrupt developer Henderson?
+What cost repair or replacement of Christchurch infrastructure?
 What cost Christchurch rebuild?

-Would Council & Heritage hailers ever admit mea culpa to the families of those who died in the Feb 22 Killer Quake?
+Would Council & Heritage-hailers ever admit mea culpa to the families of those who died in the 22 February 2011 Quake?

-Considering Bishopdale Library crowding (& Fendalton Council Library crowding for that matter) & NZDF cordons around red zone, ghost CBD & weekend bus tours & twilight bus tours of CBD demolition sites & Hi-Vis vested officials & St John ambulance & Red Cross personnel in weekend Cranmer Sq for CBD bus tourists, the Bishopdale Community Centre, reopening / closure was a disgrace.
-It belied authorities' theme song about public safety when banning public from the red zone CBD.
-What about public safety in the suburbs?
-Earthquake Recovery minister Brownlee, CERA boss Sutton, mayor Parker were asleep at the wheel.
+Considering Bishopdale Library crowding (& Fendalton Council Library crowding for that matter) & NZDF-cordons around the red-zoned CBD & CERA's weekend bus-tours & twilight bus-tours of CBD demolition-sites & Hi-Vis vested officials & St John ambulance & Red Cross personnel in weekend Cranmer Sq for CBD bus-tours, the Bishopdale Community Centre's reopening / closure was a disgrace.
+It belied authorities' theme-song about public-safety when banning public from the red-zone CBD.
+What about public-safety in the suburbs?
+Earthquake Recovery minister Brownlee & CERA boss Sutton & mayor Parker were asleep at the wheel!

 07.11.11.
 Earthquake Recovery minister Brownlee, election poster by constituency office, Greers Rd

-Brownlee's Ilam constituency office, Greers Rd, was about 2km from Bishopdale Library.
-Likewise Canterbury Earthquake Temporary Accommodation office, WINZ bldg, Winston Ave, was also about 2km from Bishopdale Library.
+Brownlee's Ilam constituency office, Greers Rd, was about two kilometers from Bishopdale Library.
+Likewise Canterbury Earthquake Temporary Accommodation office in the WINZ building, Winston Ave, was also about two kilometers from Bishopdale Library.

 CANTERBURY EARTHQUAKE